 “Since Rio I’ve been training hard but I’ve also been thinking a lot about what I can do to help refugees across the world.
 The most important thing in my life is swimming.
 Then speaking and doing things to help refugees.”

-Media materials on Yusra are available here.
+Additional media materials on Yusra are available here.

 Related news and stories